darthwalsh/bin/apps/youtube.APIs.md

 	- **❌ Impossible** using the REST API
 	- a browser extension could get the data from youtube.com internal APIs, but that doesn't sync if you only use mobile app
 	- maybe HTTP URL that 302 -> redirects to the video
+	- ✅ Workaround: add to another playlist that you can automate!
 - Automatically removing videos after watching: **✅ Possible**
 ## List My Playlists
 `GET https://www.googleapis.com/youtube/v3/playlists?part=snippet&mine=true`